-In my first full year with Mediavine, I earned over $30k with an RPM of ~$24.
-I’m now at an average RPM of about $30 or so, and am expecting to bump that yearly revenue up to $48k.
+In my first full year with Mediavine (2017), I earned over $30k with an RPM of ~$24.
+I’m now at an average RPM of about $50 or so (because long and strong articles), and am expecting to bump that yearly revenue up to $60k.
 RPM makes a huuuuuge difference.
 Don’t say I never taught you anything. 🙂

 Get to Teal